-My biggest hits have been romantic ballads or mid-tempo songs.
-So, I’m not the stereotypical writer who writes all of the time.
+Over the course of my career, my biggest hits have been romantic ballads or mid-tempo songs.
+So, I’m not the stereotypical pro writer who writes up-tempo all of the time.
 I’m not afraid to write a ballad!
 And, I don’t think you should be either.
-Some of the biggest songs in music history have been love ballads and I’m going to teach you everything I know about writing romantic lyrics!
+Some of the biggest songs in music history have been love ballads and I’m going to teach you everything I know about how to write romantic lyrics!

 The one BEING loved has to believe what the LOVER (the singer) is saying.
 If the lyrics sound made up or contrived, then the song will not work.